tensorflow/docs/site/en/install/source.md

 For compilation optimization flags, the default (`-march=native`) optimizes the generated code for your machine's CPU type.
 However, if building TensorFlow for a different CPU type, consider a more specific optimization flag.
-See the [GCC manual](https://gcc.gnu.org/onlinedocs/gcc-4.5.3/gcc/i386-and-x86_002d64-Options.html){:.external}
+Check the [GCC manual](https://gcc.gnu.org/onlinedocs/gcc-4.5.3/gcc/i386-and-x86_002d64-Options.html){:.external}
 for examples.